 There has been some research into how gender systems might affect our ideas about things.
 Is it significant (beyond grammatical curiosity) that forks in Spanish are masculine and spoons are feminine, and that this leads some people to associate certain stereotypical properties with them?
 Not very, in my view, though Deutscher contends that there is “little doubt that the idiosyncrasies of a gender system exert a significant influence on speakers’ thoughts”.

 It depends on what you consider significant, I suppose.
 In some respects Deutscher’s claim is certainly fair: sexist pronoun use (and related terminology) reflects and contributes to sexist culture, as I’ve written about before.
-So I was a little surprised to see man used generically in TTLG: “man landed on the moon” (80).
-It rang oddly in my ears.
+So I was surprised to see man used generically in TTLG: “man landed on the moon”.
 And this passage gave me pause, but not in the way the author presumably intended:

 But if you native speakers of English are tempted to feel sorry for those of us who are shackled by the heavy load of an irrational gender system, then think again.
 I would never want to change places with you.
 My mind may be weighed down by an arbitrary and illogical set of associations, but my world has so much to it that you entirely miss out on, because the landscape of my language is so much more fertile than your arid desert of “it’s.”
 (215)

-It could just be the way I read it, but this struck me as an oddly triumphalist way to make a point.
+It seems an oddly triumphalist way to make a point.
 Sometimes, too, Deutscher sets up his arguments a bit heavy-handedly:

 If there is one phrase that represents a rock of stability in the flux of human experience, then surely it would be that timeless question ‘Daddy, why is the sky blue?’

-I find constructions like this tiresome and contrived, and I think they could lead a reader to feel underwhelmed instead of pleased by the point eventually made.
+Such constructions are tiresome and contrived, and underwhelm a reader instead of pleasing them with the point eventually made.
 For the most part, though, Deutscher writes skilfully, making light work of knotty and subtle concepts.
-Human brains are “innately equipped with powerful pattern-recognition algorithms, which sort similar objects into groups” (12); TTLG shows how we do them a disservice by ignoring the facts, wherever they lead us.
+Human brains are “innately equipped with powerful pattern-recognition algorithms, which sort similar objects into groups”; TTLG shows how we do them a disservice by ignoring the facts, wherever they lead us.

 Disclaimer: I’m not a linguist.
 Corrections and clarifications are welcome.